nearform/udaru/docs/reference/spec.md

 ## Inception

 The SuperUser is created at first install, this is simply a normal user with the SuperUser policy attached to it.
-This can be done be done at setup time in the simplest way we can.
+This can be done at setup time in the simplest way we can.
 The SuperUser is responsible for creating new Organizations, and in particular an Organization Administrator (OrgAdmin) - someone in the Organization responsible for managing that Organization.

 The SuperUser policy will look as follows, it simply allows all actions on all resources: